 2. Mobile devices

-The rise of the mobile device, such as the windows based mobile and Blackberry is huge and still growing rapidly.
+The rise of mobile devices, such as the windows based mobile and Blackberry, is huge and still growing rapidly.
 It’s essentially a neat little package full of confidential information, which can easily be lost or stolen.
 You should set up remote wiping where possible.
 Then if someone loses a device, for example, you can wipe it remotely.
 However, this does not guarantee that someone would not be able to recover the data, so you should also encrypt the device.

 Chances are that your backup data, in terms of disks or tapes are unencrypted.
 They do make a handy little package for taking all the company data in one swoop.
 Then often returned without anyone knowing it ever went missing.
 You should of course also be testing your backup and restore systems regularly.

 So much company data is lost through the email system, web applications, USB devices, CD-burners, etc. If an employee is leaving to join the competition, leaking information, setting up a rival company, most companies will never even realise the data has gone.

 There are of course other holes and risks and it all depends on your environment/operations what they are.
 Although the areas in this article are common, businesses of types continue to overlook them.
 Assessing and addressing them will give you improved protection.